UPPS 03.04.02 - Contracting Authority

 Sr. Reviewer: Vice President for Finance and Support Services

 This policy identifies persons who may sign contracts on behalf of Texas State University.
-This UPPS also establishes policy for committing the university to partnerships or alliances with external entities, regardless of whether the commitment is written or oral.
-UPPS No. 03.04.07, Interagency or Interlocal Cooperation Contracts or Agreements, contains policy regarding the interagency cooperation contacts with other state agencies or governmental entities.
+This document also establishes policy for obligating the university to external entities, regardless of whether the commitment is written or oral, or whether the commitment involves financial considerations.

-The president, the special assistant to the president, each vice president, and the director of Athletics have authority to enter into contracts on behalf of the university, provided that the contract does not require approval from the Board of Regents (refer to UPPS No. 03.04.04, Processing, Approving, and Executing Contracts, Purchases, and Agreements).
-Account managers may contract for certain professional services, in accordance with UPPS No. 03.04.01, Contracted Services, Including Consultants, Speakers, and Other Services.
+The president has authority to enter into contracts on behalf of the university provided that the contract does not require approval from the chancellor or The Texas State University System (TSUS) Board of Regents (see UPPS No. 03.04.04, Processing, Approving, and Executing Contracts, Purchases, and Agreements).

-This policy does not apply to partnerships or alliances under which university employees or students, as university representatives, provide volunteer services outside their regular duties or academic coursework.
+This policy does not apply to instances in which university employees or students, acting individually, provide volunteer services outside their regular duties or academic coursework.

-All university contracts must be in writing and must name Texas State University as a party.
-Divisions, colleges, departments, institutes, centers, and offices may not enter into contracts in their own names.
+All university contracts must be in writing and must name Texas State as a party.
+Divisions, colleges, departments, institutes, centers, and offices shall not enter into contracts in their own names.

 PROCEDURES FOR DELEGATING AUTHORITY

 The primary contracting official may delegate signature authority to specific positions.
 Delegations can be found in the Delegated Signature Authority List.
 Only the primary contracting official, or delegates as explicitly allowed, shall sign contracts regardless of the amount.

 identify the person, position, or group of positions to which authority is delegated;

 identify the contracts or types of contracts contemplated in the delegation;